studentshivang/cool-digit-sum-conjecture-/README.md

 - Shows intermediate steps: digit sums, conversions, digital roots
 - Preloaded with multiple base-10 examples for better understanding
 - Open source, easy to extend
+-
+---

+## Fun Fact

+This project — from recalling the idea this time around to full deployment — was created in **less than 2 hours**
+as a spontaneous and fun mathematical experiment by **Shivang Dwivedi**.
+Thank you chatgpt
 ---

 ## License